Research Areas

 Neuroscience of Complex Feelings

-Emotion in Media and Technology
+Emotion and Media/Technology

 The primary applied goal of my research is using what we learn from the neuroscience of complex feelings to further our understanding of how we interact with media and affective technology.
 Some of my previous work in this area has included exploring how affective neuroscience can be used to develop a more nuanced understanding of video gaming behavior, investigating the neural basis of immersion into stories, and applying principles from the neurobiology of complex feeling to proposals for building artificial intelligence that better aligns with our goals.